-Nearly all of us have been in a bad relationship or two.
-Then, once we get out of that toxic relationship and get over the heartache, we look back and wonder, “What on Earth was I thinking?”
+Nearly all of us have been in a toxic relationship or two.
+Then, once we get out of that relationship and get over the heartache, we look back and wonder, “What on Earth was I thinking?”

 Dear Dr G., I really enjoy reading your comments and advice.
 I feel trapped in a situation which I am really confused.
 I just finished an 8 years marriage and I am 30 years old now.